FBA in Africa

-FBA supports regional actors in sub-Saharan Africa in their efforts for peace, mainly the African Union (AU) and the Economic Community of West African States (ECOWAS).
+FBA supports regional actors Africa regional actors in their efforts for peace and security, mainly the African Union (AU) and the Economic Community of West African States (ECOWAS).

 Women, peace and security

 Women have traditionally played a marginalized role in peace processes in the region.
-Both the AU and ECOWAS aim at increasing the participation of women in their work, and at better recognizing and meeting the different security needs of women, men, boys and girls.
-FBA supports gender mainstreaming efforts in the AU and ECOWAS, for example through training and expert advice.
+ECOWAS aims at increasing the participation of women in their work, and at better recognizing and meeting the different security needs of women, men, boys and girls.
+FBA supports ECOWAS’ gender mainstreaming efforts, for example through training and expert advice.

 Dialogue and peace mediation

-Click here to read the entire strategy for Sweden’s development cooperation with sub-Saharan Africa 2016–2021.
+Click here to read the entire strategy for Sweden’s regional development cooperation with Africa 2022–2026.

 Photo: UN Photo/Catianne Tijerina